routhusundeep/What-I-Learned/Database/Postgres/Index/Indexes.md

 (2 rows)
 ```

-The thing is that indexes work the better the higher the condition selectivity, that is, the fewer rows match it.
+The thing is that indexes work the better, the higher the condition selectivity, that is, the fewer rows match it.
 Growth of the number of retrieved rows increases overhead costs of reading index pages.

 #### Covering indexes
 As a rule, the main task of an access method is to return the identifiers of matching table rows for the indexing engine to read necessary data from these rows.
 But what if the index already contains all the data needed for the query?
 Such an index is called _covering_, and in this case, the optimizer can apply the _index-only scan_: